Osiris-Team/Osiris-Team/dev_contract.md

 ## 4. Governing Law and Dispute Resolution

-**4.1 Governing Law:** This Agreement shall be governed by and construed in accordance with the laws of Switzerland, excluding its conflict of law rules and the United Nations Convention on Contracts for the International Sale of Goods (CISG).
+**4.1 Governing Law:** This Agreement shall be governed by and construed in accordance with the laws of Germany, excluding its conflict of law rules and the United Nations Convention on Contracts for the International Sale of Goods (CISG).

 **4.2 Good Faith Negotiation:** In the event of a dispute, controversy, or claim arising out of or relating to this Agreement, the Parties shall first seek to resolve the matter through good faith negotiations, initiated by written notice describing the issue in reasonable detail.
 The recipient shall respond within ten (10) calendar days.
 Negotiation efforts must continue for a minimum of fifteen (15) calendar days from the date of initial notice.